provodoihi/PatientAssistance/README.md

 ### Prerequisites

-To run the application, you need to install the latest `npm` package manager
+To run the application, you need to install the latest `yarn` package manager
   ```
-  npm install npm@latest -g
+  npm install yarn -g
   ```

 ### Installation